Minor2CCh/minium_minor_edition/README.md

 The durability value is 3 times that of the stand-alone tool.
 Therefore, the durability value is slightly less than that of 4 tools.
 This tool is a suitable tool for a small number of blocks in addition to those that can be mined with Pickaxe, Shovel, Axe, and Hoe.
 Other than that, it also has the following features

-・Extract raw materials for Sea Lantern, Glowstone, and Honeycomb Block
+・Extract raw materials for Sea Lantern, Glowstone, and Honeycomb Block.

-・Turn Obsidian into Crying Obsidian
+・Turn Obsidian into Crying Obsidian.

 ・The same function as right-click of Shovel and Axe.

+・TrialSpawner cool time reduced to 9/10.

 - Energy Gun